 Why Floods are Dangerous

-Floods are hazardous.
-They can cause various serious problems, including death, injury, loss of valuables and personal belongings, financial burdens due to loss of employment, and more.
-Though the damage that they could cause can be devastating, with the proper preparations, you can minimize the impact:
+Floods can cause various serious problems, including death, injury, loss of valuables and personal belongings, financial burdens due to loss of employment, and more.
+Here's why they are dangerous:

 Flood Water is Dangerous